christian0a0hernandez/CMPE131-GroupProj/readme.md

 ## Setup & Installtion ##

-Make sure you have the latest version of Python, Flask, Flask-login, and SQLAlchemy installed.
+Make sure you have the latest version of Python and select it as the programs interperter once the program is installed ( Version 3.8  or above)

 `git clone <repo-url>`

+## Install the following packages using the linux command in your terminal ##

+`pip install flask '
+`pip install flask-login`
+`pip install flask-sqlalchemy`
-`pip install -r requirements.md`
+`pip install flask-wtf`

 ## Running The App ##
 `python main.py`

 ## Viewing The App ##
 Go to `http://127.0.0.1:5000` on your web browser